romanrodriguez/hangman-game-api/README.md

     Then, I start the server to be able to browse the project locally by specifying its directory in the following command:
     `dev_appserver.py DIR`

-    Last, to be able to test the API without browser issues, I run the following command, which opens a new Google Chrome window that allows the project to smoothly throughout the testing phase:
+    Last, to be able to test the API without browser issues, I run the following command, which opens a new Google Chrome window that allows the project to run smoothly throughout the testing phase (starts your browser with the API Explorer ready to go)(on a Mac):
    `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome http://localhost:8080/_ah/api/explorer http://localhost:8000 --user-data-dir=test -allow-running-insecure-content --disable-extensions --no-first-run --no-default-browser-check`

+    To make it easier to test cronjobs and start over with a new database every time, you can start the appserver with some flags, like so:
+    `dev_appserver.py --dev_appserver_log_level=warning --clear_datastore=yes --enable_sendmail=yes --show_mail_body=yes"`